Platypi/style_typescript/README.md

 ## Quotes
   - Use single-quotes `''` for all strings, and use double-quotes `""` for strings within strings.
+  - When you need to use an apostrophe inside a string it is recommended to use double-quotes.
+  - Use template literals only when using expression interplation `${}`

   ```typescript
   // bad